SolaceSamples/solace-samples-mqtt/docs/_tutorials/persistence-with-queues.md

 The simplest way to connect to a Solace message router in MQTT is to use an 'MqttClient', as done with other tutorials.
 So connect the 'MqttClient' as outlined in the [publish/subscribe tutorial]({{ site.baseurl }}/publish-subscribe).

 NOTE: If you use the default 'MqttConnectOptions', or set 'MqttConnectOptions.cleanSession' to 'true', as done in the publish/subscribe tutorial, then a Non-Durable (a.k.a.
 Temporary Endpoint) queue will automatically be created on the Solace message router when the client adds a QoS 1 subscription.
 Queues are used to store QoS 1 messages providing persistence for the 'MqttClient'.
 A Non-Durable queue is removed when the 'MqttClient' disconnects, which mean the Solace message router will not retain any messages for the client after it disconnects.
 Setting the 'MqttConnectOptions.cleanSession' to 'false' will create a Durable queue which will retain messages even after the client disconnects.
-You can learn more about Solace queue durability from the Endpoint Durability section of [Solace Messaging Platform Feature Guide – Working with Guaranteed Messages](https://sftp.solacesystems.com/Portal_Docs/#page/Solace_Messaging_Platform_Feature_Guide/Working_with_Guaranteed_Messages.html#){:target="_top"}.
+You can learn more about Solace queue durability from the Endpoint Durability section of [Solace Features – Working with Guaranteed Messages]({{ site.docs-gm-feature }}){:target="_top"}.

 For the purpose of this tutorial and to clean up resources and state 'MqttConnectOptions.cleanSession' is set to 'true'.